 The taught programme

-Evening classes are taught locally in Exeter and Truro (and, for Level 4 modules, Plymouth) and cover the material of New Encounters in Theology.
+Evening classes are taught locally in Exeter and Truro or on Zoom.

-Ordinands usually attain a Diploma in Theology, Ministry & Mission, with the option of progressing to BA Honours degree.
+Ordinands usually attain either a Certificate (180 Credits) or a Diploma (240 Credits) in Theology, Ministry & Mission, with the option of progressing to BA Honours degree.
 These awards are validated by the Common Awards programme of Durham University and the Church of England.

 Our students have the opportunity to undertake two placements during training.

-Ordinands are allocated a personal tutor, who serves as critical friend to the student’s personal and theological development, working with them on their learning journal, and facilitating their long placement.
-The personal tutor is appointed by SWMTC in consultation with the sponsoring church and the candidate.
+Ordinands are allocated a Journal Tutor, who serves as critical friend to the student’s personal and theological development, working with them on their learning journal.
+The Journal Tutor is appointed by SWMTC in consultation with the candidate.
 They are based in local communities and work independently of the core SWMTC staff.

-The home minister is a key person in enabling the growth and development of the Ordinand’s vocation.
-They may have travelled a similar road in the past, and will almost certainly know the student already and supported them during the selection process.
-The home minister can also offer the example of an ordained life, provide pastoral support to the student and any family, and share their skills and experience.
+The Training Minister is a key person in enabling the growth and development of the Ordinand’s vocation.
+They may have travelled a similar road in the past, and will almost certainly know the student already and will have supported them during the selection process.
+The Training Minister can also offer the example of an ordained life, provide pastoral support to the student and any family, and share their skills and experience.

 How to Apply

-SWMTC training for licensed ministry is available only to those who have been selected for training by the Church of England.
-Applications must therefore be made through your local diocese, which will have a rigorous selection procedure involving a process of interviews and meetings, followed by a formal selection conference.
+SWMTC training for ordained ministry is available only to those who have been selected for training by the Church of England or other denominational body.
+Applications must therefore be made through your local diocese, which will have a rigorous selection procedure involving a process of interviews and meetings, followed by a formal selection conference (or an equivalent process in other denominations).

 Enquiries: If you are considering training for ordination, your own home minister should be the first contact.
 If this is not possible, you may contact the following.

-- Diocese of Exeter: Revd Hannah Alderson, email@example.com
+- Diocese of Exeter: Revd Hannah Mears, firstname.lastname@example.org

 Diocesan Directors of Ordinands

-- Diocese of Exeter: The Revd Preb Becky Totterdell, firstname.lastname@example.org
+- Diocese of Exeter: The Revd John Fisher, email@example.com

 - Diocese of Truro: The Revd Jane Vaughan-Wilson, 01736 351825, firstname.lastname@example.org